usubalang/usuba/_posts/2020-03-16-interleaving.md

 state_2[0,4,8,12]  := QR(state_2[0,4,8,12]);
 ```

-(note that vector slices are not part of Usuba0, but we used them in
-this example nevertheless for more clarity)

-The rational being that interleaving is supposed to reduce pipeline
-stalls within functions (resp. loops), and duplicating function calls
-(resp. loops) would fail to achieve this.

-To evaluate how the factor and the grain impact the performances of a
+To evaluate how the factor and the grain impact performance, we
-cipher, we generated implementations of 10 ciphers with different
+generated implementations of 10 ciphers with different factors (0
-factors (0 (without interleaving), 2, 3, 4 and 5), and different
+(without interleaving), 2, 3, 4 and 5), and different grains (1, 2, 3,
-grains (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 15, 20, 30, 50, 100,
+4, 5, 6, 7, 8, 9, 10, 12, 15, 20, 30, 50, 100, 200).
+We used Usubac's
-200).
-We used Usubac's `-unroll` and `-inline-all` flags to fully
+`-unroll` and `-inline-all` flags to fully unroll and inline the codes
-unroll and inline the codes (this flags will be discussed in a later
+(this flags will be discussed in a later post) in order to eliminate
-post) in order to reduce the impact of loops and function calls from
+the impact of loops and function calls from our experiment.
+Overall,
-our experiment.
-Overall, we generated 19.5 millions of lines of C code
-in 700 files for this benchmark.
+we generated 19.5 millions of lines of C code in 700 files for this
+benchmark.

+We benchmarked our interleaved implementations on general purpose
+registers rather than SIMD ones, and verified that the front-end was
-SIMD assembly instructions are larger than general purpose ones.
-Since
+not a bottleneck.
+SIMD assembly instructions are larger than general
+purpose ones.
+Since most codes (_eg._ HPC applications) on SIMD are
-standard codes are made of loops and function calls, decoded
+made of loops and function calls, decoded instructions are stored in
-instructions are stored in the instruction cache (DSB).
-However, since
+the instruction cache (DSB).
+However, since we fully inlined and
-we fully inlined and unrolled the codes, the legacy pipeline (MITE) is
+unrolled the codes, the legacy pipeline (MITE) is used to decode the
-used to decode the instructions, and can only process up to 16 bytes
+instructions, and can only process up to 16 bytes of instruction per
-of instruction per cycle.
-AVX instructions can easily take 7 bytes (an
+cycle.
+AVX instructions can easily take 7 bytes (an addition where one
-addition where one of the operand is a memory address for instance),
+of the operand is a memory address for instance), and 16 bytes often
-and 16 bytes often correspond to only 2 instructions; not enough to
-fill the pipeline.
+correspond to only 2 instructions; not enough to fill the pipeline.

-We therefore benchmarked our interleaved implementations on general
-purpose registers rather than SIMD ones, and verified that the
-front-end was indeed not a bottleneck.

 We report the results in the form of graphs showing the throughput (in
 cycles per bytes; lower is better) of each cipher depending on the